Tiny African kingdom has skiing as Europe sweats summer heat - NewsBreak

 Skiers and snowboarders lined up to rent the proper gear.
 Some were given pointers by Hope Ramokotjo, who is from Lesotho and has worked as a self-taught ski and snowboard instructor for 12 years.
 His wide smile and deep, reassuring voice puts beginners at ease.

-“Push your heels out.
+“Push your heals out.
 Don’t pull your shoulders," Ramokotjo called out to his class of keen yet inexperienced African skiers as they wobbled along on the snow.
 "Here you go!
 Nice!”

 Afriski's Kapoko Snow Park is the only freestyle snow park on the continent.
 Competitors lined up last month for the annual Winter Whip Slopestyle snowboard and ski competition.
 Sekholo Ramonotsi, a 13-year-old from the Lesotho city of Butha-Buthe who practices regularly at Afriski, won the junior snowboard and ski divisions.